 S.L.
 Jones (1901-1997) - Outsider/Folk Art

 S. L. (Shields Landon) Jones was born in Franklin County, West Virginia in 1901, one of thirteen children of sharecropper parents who went on to acquire their own farm.
 As a boy he would fill idle hours hunting, carving and making music.
-He dreamed of becoming a veterinarian, a lofty ambition for an individual of limited means, and he turned to carving animals in order to express his love of the natural world.
-Using his pocket-knife, he would carve rabbits, chickens, dogs, horses and pigs in wood while out hunting, waiting for deer to pass, treeing opossum or trapping rabbits.
+He dreamed of becoming a veterinarian, a lofty ambition for an individual of limited means, so he turned to carving animals in order to express his love of the natural world.
+Using his pocket-knife, he would carve rabbits, chickens, dogs, horses and pigs in wood while out hunting.
 He was also an accomplished self-taught banjo and fiddle player, winning his first fiddle contest as a pre-teen.

 His sculpture and drawings can be found in the permanent collections of the American Folk Art Museum, the Abby Aldrich Rockefeller Folk Art Center and the Smithsonian American Art Museum.